Note to applicants

 cSw will accept up to 20 writers, 2 editors, 2 graphic designers and 2 social media coordinators for training during the summer of 2020.
 Read the cSw Position Descriptions here.

-- Application Period: February 1 – April 1
+- Application Period: February 1 – June 1 (extended)

 - Story Development: July 18, 2020 to on or before August 31, 2020 Working with a professional Communications Mentor, each writer will produce a carefully researched, clear and compelling biomedical science story for a general audience.
 Interaction is online; preferred means of communicating (email, skype, telephone, etc.) will be agreed upon by writer/mentor.